 Be Cautious: While I never once felt unsafe, you should always have your guard up.
-We booked all of our taxis and excursions (including our car service to and from the airport) through Be Tulum so that we could be sure we were always getting a trustworthy price, and not being scammed.
+I booked all of our taxis and excursions (including our car service to and from the airport) through Be Tulum so that I could be sure I was always getting a trustworthy price, and not being scammed.
 I recommend booking as much as you can through your hotel directly!

 Pack Bug Spray: While Be Tulum gives complimentary mosquito spray to all of it’s guests, I can’t say the same for other hotels.
-We didn’t think to bring bug spray, and were SO thankful that our hotel provided it for us.
+I didn’t think to bring bug spray, and was SO thankful that the hotel provided it for me.
 You’ll need to put it on every day, especially at night.